It's About That Walk

 "It's About That Walk" is a song recorded by American musician Prince.
 It was released as the third and final promotional single from his twenty-second studio album The Vault: Old Friends 4 Sale (1999).
-It was issued in 1999 as a CD single, exclusively in Germany.
+It was issued in 1999 as a promotional-only CD single, exclusively in Germany.
 Prince solely wrote and produced it, while a series of individuals provided various instrumentation for the track.

 Originally recorded in September 1993, the song remained unreleased for six years until the announcement of The Vault: Old Friends 4 Sale.
 "It's About That Walk" received mixed reviews from music critics, who enjoyed the track's production, but found it to be "unmemorable".
 The German CD single was issued via Warner Bros.
 Records, including only the album version of the track; this marked Prince's final collaboration with Warner.

 Background and release

 In July 1999, Prince announced the upcoming release of The Vault: Old Friends 4 Sale, a collection of previously unreleased material from his partnership with Warner Bros.
 Records.
-The material created was recorded throughout 1985 and 1994, and was promoted by the release of one single, "Extraordinary", on August 10, 1999.
+The material created was recorded from 1985 to 1994.
 While it is unknown what album Prince wrote the song for, "It's About That Walk" was written around the time The Hits/The B-Sides was released.

 A CD single of "It's About That Walk" was released exclusively in Germany, to further promote The Vault: Old Friends 4 Sale.
 The CD solely included the album version of the track, but was not made available for purchase as it was a "promo-only" CD.
 This collaboration was the last Prince would do with Warner Bros. for nearly fifteen years; his next release with Warner would be Plectrumelectrum (2014).